hudeany/kdbx/README.md

 - Keyfile only (simple keyfile like txt or Kdbx keyfile version 1.00 and 2.0)

 By now only KdbxReader is working
-KdbxWriter is still missing, but will come in near time.
+KdbxWriter for Dataversion 4.x is now working KdbxWriter for Dataversion 3.x will come in near future

 ## Code examples
 ### KdbxReader example with simple password: